Quick Guide: Pros and Cons of Having Rabbits as Pets

 The Cons of Having Rabbits as Pets

-I’ll be honest , as much as I adore my bunny, there were definitely challenges I didn’t see coming at first.
-I think it’s important to share the full picture so you can be ready if you decide to welcome a rabbit into your life.
-Here’s what I learned the hard way (and sometimes with a few chewed-up wires along the way!).
+I’ll be honest, as much as I adore my bunny, there were definitely challenges I didn’t see coming.
+It’s important to share the full picture so you can be prepared.

 Require Daily Care and Attention